Snowmoon22/CS283/2-StudentDB/a2-questions.md

     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

     > **ANSWER:** The function is returning a pointer to a local variable.
-In other word, it is possible for tjhe mmemory to be reclaimed during runtime as it may be overwritten by future function / stack calls.
-This bug would be hard to identify because in some cases, the pointer to student may not be overwritten, making the bug intermittent.
+In other word, it is possible for the memory to be reclaimed during runtime as it may be overwritten by future function / stack calls.
+The pointer returned by get_student is a dangling pointer that points to a memory location that is no longer valid after the function exits .This bug would be hard to identify because in some cases, the pointer to student may not be overwritten, making the bug intermittent.

 3. Another way the `get_student(...)` function could be implemented is as follows: